eric-hansen/battlerite-node-sdk/README.md

 I had to use an API key to properly validate this, and the key is required if you wish to run the tests.

-## Available Data

-Right now the BattleRite API only supports getting match data.
-So all that the SDK allows is getting a group, or single, match.

-However, there is the additional *Detailed calls that will return more information about each match, at the cost of more round trips (this requires 2 API calls).

-The SDK requests compressed data to save on bandwidth, which may add some extra overhead.
-I am considering making this an opt-out option via config.json in the future.

 ## How To Use

 ```javascript